 But first: a little primer on psychedelic therapy

 Psychedelic therapy can be traced back to the 1950s, when a psychiatrist named Humphry Osmond gave Aldous Huxley, a volunteer test subject, a dose of the psychedelic substance mescaline to observe its possible therapeutic advantages.
 In fact, Osmond coined the term “psychedelic” to define something that has an effect on the mind.

 In the early 1950s, a small group of psychiatrists, including Osmond, pioneered the use of LSD to treat a variety of mental illnesses, including alcoholism.
 Despite its promise, research into LSD’s medicinal potential was halted in the 1960s due to political considerations.

 Psychedelic therapy research was resumed in the 1990s and has since taken off.
-You can now safely engage in psychedelic treatment for mental health issues such as depression, anxiety, PTSD, OCD, and even chronic pain.
+You can now safely engage in psychedelic treatment for mental health issues such as depression, anxiety, PTSD, OCD, and even Chronic Pain Syndrome.
 While more research is needed before psychedelic therapy may be widely used, the introduction of DTC psychedelic therapy platforms demonstrates that the discipline has advanced significantly in recent years.

 How does psychedelic therapy work?